 With a strong background in organizational development, leadership, and workforce planning, Jagoda plays a key role in aligning HR with business objectives to drive sustainable growth.

-Her international experience, spanning the UK, the US, Egypt, and Poland, equips her with a global mindset essential for supporting Girteka’s diverse and expanding workforce.
+Her international experience, spanning the UK, the US and Poland, equips her with a global mindset essential for supporting Girteka’s diverse and expanding workforce.
 She has led large-scale HR transformations and talent strategies in multinational organizations, most recently serving as People Director for Europe & Africa at Inchcape.

 Jagoda holds an MA in English Philology from Warsaw University.